Asarum canadense: Composition

+The oil within rhizomes and roots is known as Canadian snakeroot oil.
+Although it contains many compounds, the two primary compounds are methyleugenol and linalool.
+The oil also contains aristolochic acid I in high quantities, which is thought to cause hephrotoxic and carcinogenic effects.

 Uses

+Cooking

-The long rhizomes of A. canadense were used by Native Americans as a seasoning.
-It has similar aromatic properties to true ginger (Zingiber officinale), but should not be used as a substitute because it contains an unknown concentration of the carcinogen aristolochic acid and asarone.
-The distillate from the ground root is known as Canadian snakeroot oil.
-The odor and flavor are spicy.
-It has been used in many flavor preparations.
+The long rhizomes of A. canadense were historically used by Native Americans as a seasoning.
+The odor and flavor of Canadian snakeroot oil are spicy and has been used in many flavor preparations.
+However, due to it containing aristolochic acid I, it is not recommended for consumption.

+Medicinal Uses

-Native Americans used the plant as a medicinal herb to treat a number of ailments including dysentery, digestive problems, swollen breasts, coughs and colds, typhus, scarlet fever, nerves, sore throats, cramps, heaves, earaches, headaches, convulsions, asthma, tuberculosis, urinary disorders, and venereal disease.
-In addition, they also used it as a stimulant or appetite enhancer, and as a charm.
-It was also used as an admixture to strengthen other herbal preparations.
+Historically, Native Americans used the plant as a medicinal herb to treat a number of ailments including dysentery, digestive problems, swollen breasts, coughs and colds, typhus, scarlet fever, nerves, sore throats, cramps, heaves, earaches, headaches, convulsions, asthma, tuberculosis, urinary disorders, and venereal disease.
+In addition, they also used it as a stimulant, appetite enhancer, charm and an admixture to strengthen other herbal preparations.